xerocopy/dukehugofeb1/README.md

 # Create a Continuous Delivery Pipeline for an AWS Website
-this is a fork from noahgift to perform Hugo continuous delivery site
+this is a fork from noahgift to deploy Hugo continuous delivery site

 ![Course1-Hugo-CD](https://user-images.githubusercontent.com/58792/107864165-cd2d2580-6e27-11eb-8607-ed0b7d80c995.jpg)